 Commuters advised to plan ahead

-Commuters are advised to check the departure times at affected MRT stations, or on SMRT’s website and social media platforms, in order to plan their journeys ahead of time.
+Commuters are advised to check the departure times at affected MRT stations, or on SBST’s website (for NEL) and SMRT’s website (for EWL) and the respective social media platforms, in order to plan their journeys ahead of time.

 Paying for Your Ride

 You may also level up your public transport experience with SimplyGo!
-Use your Mastercard® or Visa contactless contactless credit and debit cards*, or mobile wallets** to pay for your train and bus fares, and skip top-ups altogether.
+Use your Mastercard® or Visa contactless credit and debit cards, mobile wallets*, or NETS Tap contactless bank cards to pay for your train and bus fares, and skip top-ups altogether.
 Learn more.

 *ApplePay, Google Pay, SamsungPay and Fitbit Pay